KxSystems/docs/docs/wp/gateway-design/index.md

 All code included is using kdb+ 3.0 (2012.11.12).

-## :fontawesome-solid-user: Author
+## Author

-Michael McClintock has worked as consultant on a range of kdb+ applications for hedge funds and leading investment banks.
+**Michael McClintock** has worked as consultant on a range of kdb+ applications for hedge funds and leading investment banks.
 Based in New York, Michael has designed and implemented data capture and analytics platforms across a number of different asset classes.